Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## AzureMLServiceLinkedServiceTypeProperties
 ### Properties
+* **authentication**: any: Type of authentication (Required to specify MSI) used to connect to AzureML.
+Type: string (or Expression with resultType string).
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string.
 * **mlWorkspaceName**: any (Required): Azure ML Service workspace name.
 Type: string (or Expression with resultType string).
 * **resourceGroupName**: any (Required): Azure ML Service workspace resource group name.
 Type: string (or Expression with resultType string).